PaulooBarros/cypress-Curso-Testes-v2/README.md

 # cypress

-Sample project for the basic course of the Talking About Testing online school.
+Sample project for the basic course of the Talking About Testing online school...

 ## Pre-requirements